 Do SAPS Volunteers Get Paid?

-Let’s examine the challenges around pay and see what inspires these altruistic people to contribute to the security and well-being of their neighbourhoods.
-What is the best course for police officer?
+Let’s examine the challenges around pay and see what inspires these altruistic people to contribute to the security and well-being of their neighborhoods.

 READ ALSO: How Long Is The SAPS Training?

 Generally speaking, SAPS volunteers receive no compensation for their time.
-They often do not earn regular pay or salaries and provide their assistance on a voluntary basis.
+They often do not earn regular pay or salaries and provide their assistance voluntarily.
 Instead, they are driven by a desire to improve the security and well-being of their local communities.
-The South African Police Service encourages community people who are devoted to serving their nation on a voluntary basis as Reservists and who are enthusiastic, bright, physically and psychologically fit, to join them in the battle against crime.
+The South African Police Service encourages community people who are devoted to serving their nation voluntarily as Reservists and who are enthusiastic, bright, physically, and psychologically fit, to join them in the battle against crime.
 A reserve member serves on a volunteer basis in the South African Police Service with no prospect of payment.

 The typical SAPS police pay in South Africa is in the range of R18 600.
 The wage range for these employees is from R8 550 to R29 600 per month, depending on their qualifications, experience, level of education, and place of reporting.